VR&E Employment Through Long-Term Services track

-If you have a service-connected disability that makes it hard for you to succeed in your employment path, you may be interested in the Vocational Rehabilitation and Employment (VR&E) Employment Through Long-Term Services track.
-VR&E training can help you find work in a different field that better suits your current abilities and interests.
+If you have a service-connected disability that makes it hard for you to succeed in your employment path, you may be interested in the Employment Through Long-Term Services track.
+We can help you get the education or training you need to find work in a different field that better suits your current abilities and interests.

-Find out if you’re eligible for vocational counseling and training with VR&E.
+Find out if you’re eligible for professional or vocational counseling and training through Veteran Readiness and Employment (VR&E).

-Can I get vocational counseling and training for new skills through VR&E?
+Can I get professional or vocational counseling and training for new skills through VR&E?

 All of these must be true: